Skip to content

 Like most public sector procurement exercises, the tendering process for domiciliary care and homecare tenders follows a two-stage process:

-• Stage 1: Known as the selection questionnaire, SQ, or PQQ this stage focusses on the provision of company information, compliance checks, and experience.
-Specifically for homecare and domiciliary care tenders, this will normally include providing a CQC registration number / certificate and CQC rating, with some buyers requiring bidders to be rated ‘Good’ as a minimum to be considered.
+• Stage 1: Known as the selection questionnaire, SQ or PQQ, this stage focuses on the provision of company information, compliance checks and experience.
+Specifically for homecare and domiciliary care tenders, this will normally include providing a CQC registration number/certificate and CQC rating, with some buyers requiring bidders to be rated ‘Good’ as a minimum to be considered.

-• Stage 2: only reviewed when bidders have passed stage 1, the process typically focusses on how the bidder will deliver the service, focusing on the person-centred nature of the service, ensuring continuity and delivery, and maintaining quality.
+• Stage 2: Only reviewed when bidders have passed Stage 1, the process typically focuses on how the bidder will deliver the service, with emphasis on the person-centred nature of the service, ensuring continuity and delivery, while maintaining quality.

-To maximise efficiencies, the process is regularly conducted as one procurement exercise, with stage 2 only reviewed when a bidder is successful at stage 1.
+However, to maximise efficiencies, the process is regularly conducted as one procurement exercise, with Stage 2 only reviewed when a bidder is successful at Stage 1.

-At Executive Compass, our team is highly experienced in supporting organisations at both stages with bid management, compliance checks, and full bid writing support to ensure a high quality, competitive submission.
+At Executive Compass, our team is highly experienced in supporting organisations at both stages with bid management, compliance checks and full bid writing support to ensure a high-quality, competitive submission competitive submission to help secure domiciliary care clients.

 Our domiciliary care tender experience

-With a dedicated team of health and social care bid writers, Executive Compass is perfectly placed to write winning care at home tenders.
-We estimate that we have supported providers to bid successfully for homecare contracts, frameworks or DPSs in almost every local authority area in the UK, including every county council and city council in England, Scotland and Wales.
+With a dedicated team of health and social care bid writers, Executive Compass is perfectly placed to write winning domiciliary care tenders.
+We estimate that we have supported providers to bid successfully for homecare/domiciliary contracts, frameworks or dynamic purchasing systems in almost every local authority area in the UK, including every county council and city council in England, Scotland and Wales.
 Key successes include:

 • Essex County Council – numerous providers supported to gain places on the Live at Home framework